Even Delta-Matroids and the Complexity of Planar Boolean CSPs: Preliminaries

 \begin{theorem}[\cite{feder-delta-matroids-fanout}] If $\Gamma$ is a constraint language containing unary constant relations such that $\CSP(\Gamma)$ is NP-Hard and there is $R \in \Gamma$ which is not a $\Delta$-matroid, then $\EdgeCSP(\Gamma)$ is NP-Hard. \end{theorem}

-Tractability was shown for special classes of $\Delta$-matroids, namely binary \cite{Geelen2003377,Dalmau2003}, co-independent \cite{feder-delta-matroids-fanout}, compact \cite{Istrate97lookingfor}, and local \cite{Dalmau2003} (see the definitions in the respective papers).
+Tractability was shown for special classes of $\Delta$-matroids, namely binary~\cite{Geelen2003377,Dalmau2003}, linear~\cite{Geelen2003377}\footnote{The paper~\cite{Geelen2003377} actually showed tractability of the $\Delta$-matroid parity problem with linear or binary constraints.
+However, given representations of constraints of an edge CSP by matrices $M_1,M_2,\dots$, like in~\cite{Geelen2003377}, a block matrix with $M_1,M_2,\dots$ on the diagonal and zeroes elsewhere represents a ``big'' $\Delta$-matroid parity problem (with a suitably chosen pairing) which, when solved, gives a solution of the original edge CSP.}, co-independent~\cite{feder-delta-matroids-fanout}, compact~\cite{Istrate97lookingfor}, and local~\cite{Dalmau2003} (see the definitions in the respective papers).
 All the proposed algorithms are based on variants of searching for augmenting paths.
 In this work we propose a more general algorithm that involves both augmentations and contractions.
 In particular, we prove the following.

 \begin{theorem} If $\Gamma$ contains only even $\Delta$-matroid relations, then $\EdgeCSP(\Gamma)$ can be solved in polynomial time. \end{theorem}

 Our algorithm will in fact be able to solve even a certain optimization version of the edge CSP (corresponding to finding a maximum matching).
 This is discussed in detail in Section \ref{section:algorithm}.